 Preparing the Proposed Assessment RollCity staff calculate the proper amount to be assessed against each property and prepare a list (the assessment roll) of all properties to be assessed under the project.

 Notice of the City Council public hearing on the proposed assessmentNotice must appear in a newspaper or publication such as the Post Bulletin.
 The City must also mail notice to each affected property owner at least two weeks prior to the hearing date.

 City Council Public Hearing on the proposed assessment

 The hearing gives affected property owners an opportunity to voice their opinions about their proposed assessment.
 After all testimony is received, the City Council usually closes the public hearing and immediately votes on the assessment.
 Occasionally, the hearing or the assessment vote is laid over to a future meeting.

-** See information on http://www.rochestermn.gov/departments/city-clerk/assessments/payment-options regarding Adopted Status Assessments.
+** See information on https://www.rochestermn.gov/departments/city-clerk/assessments-and-administrative-fines/status-information for Adopted Status Assessments.

 Appealing the Assessment